This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 - 10 scholarly articles/chapters

 Some topics will lend themselves to reading more heavily in primary sources or in scholarly assessments; some texts have been studied very little and will require creativity in the compilation of a reading list.
-Students and advisers should consider including theoretical works not directly relevant to the topic to establish a methodology or as models of the application of academic approaches to other texts.
+Students and Directors should consider including theoretical works not directly relevant to the topic to establish a methodology or as models of the application of academic approaches to other texts.

 Prospectus (due Week 12)